ayoayco/citasv2/README.md

 ### Custom Pipes

+A pipe takes in data as input and transforms it to a desired output.

 Pipe Name | Files | Definition
 --- | --- | ---
 Analysis Pipe | pipes/analysis.pipe.ts | Format analysis text into verbose